apache/maven-resolver-ant-tasks/usage.md

 2. Define your dependencies in the ant build file (e.g. build.xml).

 After one of these is done, you can use the `resolve` task to resolve the dependencies and add them to your classpath.

-You can find fully working examples in the [examples directory](examples) but here is a brief overview:

 ## Example of defining dependencies in a pom file
 1. Create a minimal pom file with the dependencies you want to use.
 For example, create a file named `pom.xml` with the following content: